 This clever little chair is the best weight-to-joy ratio in the backpacking universe.
 Assuming you’re already a trekking pole user, you may as well pitch one in your bag.

 Also—it costs only $25.
-Easily the coolest backpacking gadget I’ve seen this year.
+Easily the coolest backpacking gadget I’ve seen in a long time.

 $25 • BUY